 So when you just look at it as numbers, it’s much easier to make those decisions and say we’re ready to buy this now because there’s excess money in the company, or we are not ready because what if it’s not worth it?

-PRICE: Any additional advice for those starting out?
+NAN: Any additional advice for those starting out?

-McMANUS: The biggest message I can give to people who want to start something up is: You can do it on your own.
+MICHAEL: The biggest message I can give to people who want to start something up is: You can do it on your own.
 You don’t have to hire lawyers to file your paperwork, you don’t have to go through the state’s process, and you can do it however you want to.
 I was 24 when I did it and it’s only been two years, but two years is a long time when so many businesses fail in their first few months.

-PRICE: Do you plan to you enter any beer competitions?
+NAN: Do you plan to you enter any beer competitions?

-McMANUS: I love the community of beer.
+MICHAEL: I love the community of beer.
 I don’t send our beers out because I’m not into that type of competition.
 If I put a beer in front of someone and they love it, they love that moment and that brew right then and there, I don’t need a gold medal to tell me that.